Australian International Airshow: 1st edition (1992) – Moving to Avalon

-1995
+2nd edition (1995)

 The 1995 show was the second to take place at Avalon.
 The date was moved from October to 21–26 March, taking advantage of finer weather during autumn.

 The show was largely stolen by the visiting Russian contingent of Anatoly Kvochur, his specially modified Su-27P "Flanker" and Ilyushin Il-78 "Midas" tanker aircraft.
 They were supported by other Soviet/Russian aircraft such as the Ilyushin Il-76DMP, Il-96M and the Tupolev Tu-204.
 Present were the RAAF's General Dynamics F-111G "Aardvark", and the BAE Systems Hawk, Dassault Alpha Jet, CASA/IPTN CN-235, and the Kaman Seasprite, which were running for Australian Defence Force orders.

 Aerial in-flight refuelling was displayed as well as Kvochur's world-famous flying routine with the Flanker which involved the "Cobra", knife-edge and extremely low level passes.
 The final display on the Sunday show saw the Flanker cruise down the Avalon runway at approximately 15 ft above ground level.
 The RAAF and USAF were reluctant to compete with the Flanker and so there was no solo F/A-18 Hornet aerobatic display.
 The USAF flew the General Dynamics F-16 Fighting Falcon with external drop tanks fitted, which they said limited the aircraft to a "3g max" display.
 Kvochur won the award for best flying display this year.

-1997
+3rd edition (1997)

 The 1997 Avalon air show was held between 18 and 23 February.
 In contrast to the 1992 show, which was the wettest spring in Victorian history, 1997 took place during the hottest February ever.
 Attendance was 171,168. $63 million was contributed to the Victorian economy.

 Aircraft present were the USAF F-16 Fighting Falcon, KC-135 Stratotanker and C-17 Globemaster III, a Canadian CP-140 Aurora, a United States Marine Corps Super Cobra, a special Airbus A320 in Sydney Olympics livery, and two Canadair CL-215 Scoopers.
 The most notable aircraft was a Super Constellation, restored by HARS in the US.
 Another display was by the F-111 with its "dump and burn" during the Night Alight on Friday evening.